 With the kids long out of college and on their own, and since Carl’s unexpected passing in 2002, negotiating through the challenges of these circumstances has added a completely new view to my experience.
 I have been amazed at how daily lessons learned, large and small, have often been able to offer perspectives applicable to many of my own clients’ situations.

 So what do I bring to the table?
 A life rich in blessings, touched with tears, warmed by the sun, surrounded by a wonderful family and dear friends.
 Add to that over 30 years of full-time real estate work with an emphasis on Alameda real estate.
 It has allowed me to have a terrific repeat and referral business based on adding value long after a transaction has closed.
 Give a call.
 We’ll see if we have a mutually acceptable basis upon which to do business.

 - Member of Christian Science church in various capacities: have been the treasurer, both 1st and 2nd Reader for church services, Church Board President.
 Currently: a Sunday School teacher, Building committee chair.)

-- Member of the Alameda Chapter of the Bay East Association of Realtors, and vice-chair of the Local Government Relations Committee.
+- Member of the Alameda Chapter of the Bay East Association of Realtors, and Chair of the Local Government Relations Committee.